What is GERD?

 Many patients report that emotional or physical stress may trigger or aggravate GERD.

-6) Connective tissue disorder (like scleroderma) may weaken the activity of lower esophageal sphincter.
+6) Connective tissue disorder (like scleroderma) may weaken the activity of the lower esophageal sphincter.

 7) Faulty diet:

-- Eating excess of spicy food, pungent food, or fatty food
+- Eating an excess of spicy food, pungent food, or fatty food

 - Having an excess of coffee or aerated drinks